G-ram/HAWK/text/HAWKFinalReport.md

 #### 3.2.3 Basic Types

-There are four basic types in HAWK:
+There three basic types in HAWK:

 * integer
 * double
 * string

+And one parameterized type:

-* table
+* table T

+Where T can be any type.

 Integers are 32-bit signed two's complement integer.
 Doubles are double-precision 64-bit IEEE 754 floating point.
 We will refer to doubles and integers arithmetic type.